Gatley: Religion

-The religious diversity in Gatley and Cheadle is not too far from the country as a whole.
+The religious diversity in Gatley and Cheadle is similar to that of the country as a whole.
 Most notable is the relatively high Jewish population, over ten times higher than the English and Stockport averages.
 This is reflected in the existence of Gatley's orthodox synagogue, the Menorah reform synagogue in neighbouring Sharston and the North Cheshire Jewish Primary School in Heald Green.

 The Muslim population is higher than the average across England and similar to neighbouring Didsbury.
 Bangladeshi make up the majority of this group.

 The data in the table refers to the Cheadle and Gatley ward.
-The data comes from the 2001 UK census, when the ward name was Cheadle and the ward encompassed the whole of Gatley and a large part of Cheadle village.
+The data comes from the 2001 UK census, when the ward name was Cheadle which encompassed the whole of Gatley and a large part of Cheadle.
 Gatley has never been an administrative district in its own right and no data for Gatley alone exists.